RaduLucianR/ros2-latency-analysis/README.md

-# Latency analysis library for ROS2
+# Latency experimenting and analysis library for ROS2

 ### Introduction
 This library uses CARET (repository [here](https://github.com/tier4/caret?tab=readme-ov-file), documentation [here](https://tier4.github.io/caret_doc/main/), paper [here](https://ieeexplore.ieee.org/document/10086380)), a library for measuring end-to-end latency in ROS2 systems.
 The details of the installation can be found [here](https://tier4.github.io/caret_doc/main/installation/installation/), while a script that *should* do this automatically for you is provided [here](https://github.com/RaduLucianR/ros2-latency-analysis/blob/main/scripts/install_caret.bash).